Skip to content

 2020 Australian of the Year | Victoria

-Archie Roach AM is a much-loved singer, songwriter and musician.
-He sees music as a medium for exploring issues that affect First Nations people in modern-day Australia.
+Archie Roach AM was a much-loved singer, songwriter and musician.
+He saw music as a medium for exploring issues that affect First Nations people in modern-day Australia.

-Today, he runs the Archie Roach Foundation, providing opportunities for young people through art and culture.
+In 2020, he ran the Archie Roach Foundation, providing opportunities for young people through art and culture.
 Through his music, he spreads a powerful message of love, reconciliation and healing.

 Book and necklace